Get Involved: Advocate

 Washington State Priorities

 We're in Olympia every day working with lawmakers to make sure policies benefiting nature and people are on the agenda.
-In 2018, we're advocating for the passage of a much-needed capital budget and meaningful action to address climate change.
+In 2018, we've been glad to see the Legislature pass a capital budget, and we're advocating for meaningful action to address climate change.
 We're building on last year's successes in forest health policy to support rural communities and fire-dependent ecosystems.
 And we're sharing the success stories of programs like Floodplains by Design and projects like the Aurora Bridge Stormwater Solution to demonstrate how innovation and collaboration can be a game-changer for the environment and communities across Washington.
+To read more about our state legislative priorities for 2018, check out this blog post.

 Make your voice heard in Olympia: The 2018 legislative session runs from January 8 - March 8.
 You can visit your legislators in their offices during the week by appointment.
 Many state legislators host town hall meetings and informal chats in their home districts on weekends, too - your local newspaper will often publicize this information.